saintmalik/blog.saintmalik.me/blog/2023-03-13-tls-vault-eks.md

 4. Now that you have the CSR created, you have to issue it to EKS, so you can generate and sign your vault certificates using EKS CA(Certificate Authority).

-Create the csr yaml file with the following command
+Create the CSR yaml file with the following command

 ```yaml
 cat <<EOF >vault-csr.yaml